cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 */
 === Results of the neural network

-Splitting 60% of the data for training, 20% for validation and 20% for testing, a sequential neural network with 3 hidden layers, with 64 neurons in the first, 32 neurons in the second and 8 neurond in the third was trained.
-The activation function of all hidden layers was ReLU and the activation of the last layer was the following custom function:
+Splitting 60% of the data for training, 20% for validation and 20% for testing the sequential neural network described in @fig:nn_isotropic was trained.The activation function of all input layers was ReLu and the activation of the last layer was the following custom function:

-$ g(x) = (1/20) log((1 + e^(20x))/(1 + e^(19x)).) $
+$ g(x) = (1/N) log((1 + e^(N x))/(1 + e^(N (x-1)))). $

-This function is similar to $y = x$ when $x$ is between 0 and 1, close to 0 if $x < 0$ and 1 if $x > 1$.
+This function is similar to $y = x$ when $x$ is between 0 and 1, close to 0 if $x < 0$ and 1 if $x > 1$ for large values of $N$.
+The highest possible value of $N$ was chosen, which was $N=20$.
+Values of $N$ of 21 or larger yielded to NaN metrics during the training.
 This way the target was going to have values between 0 and 1.
-However, as we will see later in the cubic case, the hard sigmoid performs better because it has the same advatages but makes the training a lot faster.
-The learning rate of the model was 0.0005 and batch size was 16.
+However, as we will see later in the cubic case, the hard sigmoid performs better because it has the same advantages but makes the training a lot faster.

-The training of the model was performed using Keras 3.0 in python, using torch as the backend with an AMD 6600M GPU.
+The training of the model was performed using Keras 3.0 #cite(<keras>) in Python, using Torch #cite(<torch>) as the backend with an AMD 6600M GPU.
 It took 72 minutes to complete the training.
 Full system specs of the PC used to train the models can be seen in @apx:specs.
+Learning rate and batch size were tuned monitoring the MSE and RMSE in the first 5 epochs during the training of the model.
+Learning rate of 0.0005 and batch size of 16 ensured smooth and stable updates, fast convergence and 41 second of training per epoch, as shown in @fig:train_history_isotropic.
+Default values of learning rate of 0.001 and batch size of 32 yielded a faster training, but a slightly slower convergence.
+Batches under 16 yielded to large training times with very little enhancement in convergence.

 The results of this model are shown in @table:NN1_results: